marcelcure/FsnNodeHealthCheck/README.md

 # STEPS TO TAKE TO GET IT RUNNING

-FIRST:  download the code to your home PC (either the zip or git clone), modify FsnNodeHealth.py for your email etc.
+FIRST:  download the code to your home PC (either the zip or git clone), modify FsnNodeHealth.py for your email and other parameters in the section labelled 'USER CONFIGURABLE SECTION'.

+Make sure that you have port forwarding set on your home router for TCP and UDP for the port 50505 (unless you have chosen a different one).

 SECOND: download fusion_health_server_VPS.py to your VPS :-

 git clone https://github.com/marcelcure/FsnNodeHealthCheck.git

+Make sure that you have port forwarding set on your VPS for TCP and UDP for the port 50505 (unless you have chosen a different one).

 THIRD: run fusion_health_server_VPS.py on your VPS